Open air walkway around the Seville plaza in Spain with beautiful arches and call beams on a bright sunny day

 Itinerary

-The Sands of Time Canary islands to Lisbon Cruise Itinerary
+Canary Islands to Lisbon: The Sands of Time Itinerary

-Sail from the Canary islands to Morocco, Spain and Portugal on small ship cruise.
+Sail from the Canary islands’ Santa Cruz de Tenerife to Morocco, Spain and Portugal on this small ship cruise.
 Choose your tours for history, food and stunning scenery, with convenient hotel overnights to start and end.
+This itinerary spends a unique day exploring Santa Cruz de Tenerife.

 Route map of small cruise ship route from Canary isalnds to lisbon portugal with stops along the way, shown in white, blue and red